jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 to reference something else.
 So like variables and things like that.
 They name something.

 And keywords name themselves.
-They are like enums, if you want.
+They are more like enums, if you want.
 They are very useful as keys in maps, for instance, and that is why they are called that.

 There are true and false Boolean literals.
 And there is nil, which is null.
 And it is the same.
 That is the Java null.
-And those Booleans are Java booleans.
+And those Booleans are Java Booleans.
 Those characters are Java characters, etc. etc.
 And there are also literals for regex.